WICG/nav-speculation/referrer_provided_prefetch_proxies.md

 Web developers use **speculation rules** to instruct the browser to perform navigation actions like prefetching or prerendering before navigation starts, speeding up subsequent navigations.
 For cross-origin prefetches, the user’s IP address must be anonymized to prevent the origin from learning that a UA speculatively navigated to a page before the user expressed intent to navigate.

 IP anonymization [is understood to mean that the user agent should hide or mask the external IP address of the client](https://github.com/WICG/nav-speculation/blob/main/anonymous-client-ip.md).
 IP anonymization may be requested by a referring page to avoid leaking client PII when performing a cross-origin prefetch.
-This requirement is expressed as a speculation rule requirement: "anonymous-client-ip-when-cross-origin" (**ACIWCO**).
+This requirement is expressed as a speculation rule requirement: `"anonymous-client-ip-when-cross-origin"` (**ACIWCO**).
 Speculation rules can include arrays of speculation rule requirements and ACIWCO is the only one yet defined.
 When set in a rule, ACIWCO requires a **cross-origin prefetch IP anonymization policy** to be set for the prefetch candidate corresponding to the rule.

-Today, the Prefetch spec asks browsers to implement a cross-origin prefetch IP anonymization policy.
-Previous work has described [a browser-provided privacy-preserving prefetch proxy](https://github.com/buettner/private-prefetch-proxy).
-This isn’t ideal for a few reasons: costs are a significant factor for vendors; privacy concerns limit the use of browser-provided prefetch proxies; and referrers don’t share the cost of supporting their speculation rules.
+Today, [the spec](https://html.spec.whatwg.org/multipage/speculative-loading.html#speculative-loading:~:text=If%20rule%27s%20requirements%20contains%20%22anonymous%2Dclient%2Dip%2Dwhen%2Dcross%2Dorigin%22%2C%20then%20set%20anonymizationPolicy%20to%20a%20cross%2Dorigin%20prefetch%20IP%20anonymization%20policy%20whose%20origin%20is%20document%27s%20origin.) asks browsers to implement a cross-origin prefetch IP anonymization policy.
+This isn’t ideal for a few reasons: privacy concerns limit the use of browser-provided prefetch proxies; costs are a significant factor for vendors and referrers don’t share the cost of supporting their speculation rules; and site owners might not trust the browser's proxy.

 This explainer describes another model, a referrer-provided prefetch proxy, in order to get public feedback on its feasibility for standardization.
-In the **referrer-provided prefetch proxy** architecture, the website initiating the prefetch (the referrer) operates its own privacy-preserving proxy server and specifies it in the page’s Speculation Rules script.
-This shifts the operational cost to the party that directly benefits from faster navigation and aligns the proxy trust model.
+In the **referrer-provided prefetch proxy** architecture, the website initiating the prefetch (the referrer) operates its own privacy-preserving proxy server and specifies it in the page’s speculation rules script.
+This aligns the proxy trust model, avoids introducing a third-party service, and shifts the operational cost to the party that directly benefits from faster navigation.

 ## Goals